kiranraoboinapally/java-web-dev-practice/java/concepts_md/oops.md

 1. **Single Inheritance**:
    - **Single inheritance** occurs when a class inherits from only **one** superclass.
-   - This is the most common form of inheritance.
+   - This is the most straightforward and common form of inheritance.

    **Example**:
    ```java